Nirav0478/popn-keypad/README.md

 2. I watched various tutorials on YouTube about using KiCad to make keyboard PCBs.
 3. Prototyped a rudimentary outline on TinkerCad.
 4. Designed a PCB on Kicad
+5. Currently creating a 3D-printed case on Onshape based on the PCB

 to be continued...